Tianjin dialect: Characteristics

 There are some other patterns that differentiate the Tianjin dialect from the Beijing dialect.
 One is the pronunciation of 饿 (餓) as wò (臥) instead of è.

 Lastly, the Tianjin dialect lacks the retroflex consonants (捲舌音) prevalent in Beijing, not unlike Taiwanese Mandarin.
-Thus, zh (ㄓ) becomes z (ㄗ), sh (ㄕ) becomes s (ㄙ), ch (ㄔ) becomes c (ㄘ), and r (ㄖ) becomes y (一) — that is, 人 is pronounced yěn instead of rén, and 讓 is pronounced yàng (樣) instead of ràng.
+Thus, zh (ㄓ) becomes z (ㄗ), sh (ㄕ) becomes s (ㄙ), ch (ㄔ) becomes c (ㄘ), and r (ㄖ) becomes y (一); that is, 人 is pronounced yěn instead of rén, and 讓 is pronounced yàng (樣) instead of ràng.
 However, the use of the -er (儿) diminutive is common in the Tianjin dialect, as it is throughout the north and northeast.
 (See: Erhua.)

+Culture

-Chinese speakers commonly stereotype the Tianjin dialect as aggressive- or confrontational-sounding, though it is not difficult for speakers of other Mandarin dialects to understand.
+Speakers of other Mandarin varieties commonly stereotype the Tianjin dialect as aggressive- or confrontational-sounding.
+This combined with its practical absence from television broadcasts due to the promotion of Standard Mandarin has led to the dialect sometimes being perceived as less formal and serious.

+Tianjin has produced numerous crosstalk artists.
+The traditional crosstalk repertoire encompasses over 300 pieces, many of which are performed in the local variety.
+Traditionally, a crosstalk piece or artist must become popular in Tianjin to achieve status even within oversea Chinese communities, although performances are primarily performed in the Beijing dialect.